A-m-z/akosTEST/README.md

 # What was added (FEATURES)
 I added an ID generation for each product since it will make all of the operations easier, I also implemented a delete function to delete unwanted posts.
+Also implemented sorting for each product in the (view and edit)/(delete) list. also implemented a random views counter.

 # Getting Started with Create React App